Kendall Jenner Is The Latest Jenner To Sell Their Home, As She Sells Her Hollywood Hills Mansion

 — Kendall (@KendallJenner) August 18, 2017

-The home, which is 4,824 square feet, has six bedrooms and some of the highlights of the property include a media room, a walk-in closet large enough to house the ever-growing collection of clothes the model owns, and views of the canyon and rolling hills below.
-The third floor of the Hollywood Hills mansion boasts sliding glass doors that lead out to a rooftop living area complete with fireplace, lounge, and even a dining area, all overlooking the private pool and views below.
+The home, which is 4,824 square feet, has six bedrooms, and some of the highlights of the property include a media room, a walk-in closet large enough to house the ever-growing collection of clothes the model owns, and views of the canyon and rolling hills below.
+The third floor of the Hollywood Hills mansion boasts sliding glass doors that lead out to a rooftop living area — complete with fireplace, lounge, and even a dining area — all overlooking the private pool and views below.

 If Kendall Jenner wants to keep up with her sister Kylie when it comes to real estate, she may have to go on a shopping spree in the near future.
-Kylie Jenner has sold two properties in as many months, one in July in Calabasas, as well as the recent Hidden Hills property, plus she still owns other properties in the Hidden Hills area, according to the Los Angeles Times.
+Kylie Jenner has sold two properties in as many months — one in July in Calabasas as well as the recent Hidden Hills property — plus she still owns other properties in the Hidden Hills area, according to the Los Angeles Times.
 This means that Kendall might have to do some shopping now that she has sold her own Hollywood Hills West mansion.

 [Featured Image by Antony Jones/Getty Images]